-- 6.20 Mix will be subject to negotiation having regard to issues such as local need, viability and character of the area.
-Developers will be required to set out why they are not complying with the broad approach outlined in Policy H3 above. - 6.21 The evidence from the Strategic Housing Market Assessment (SHMA) and its update indicates that the provision of a greater number of smaller market homes on development sites to help meet the identified need should be encouraged.
+6.20 The evidence from the Strategic Housing Market Assessment (SHMA) and its update indicates that the provision of a greater number of smaller market homes on development sites to help meet the identified need should be encouraged.
 In light of the ageing population, the provision of small market bungalows will be particularly welcomed.

-- 6.22 The results of the 2015 Neighbourhood Plan Survey identified the following: - Of those surveyed 75% thought family houses with 2-3 bedrooms should take priority in the parish.
+- 6.21 The results of the 2015 Neighbourhood Plan Survey identified the following: - Of those surveyed 75% thought family houses with 2-3 bedrooms should take priority in the parish.
 57% were in favour of starter houses with one bedroom taking priority and 51% cited bungalows with 2-3 bedrooms.
 Thus the majority of the villagers want 'smaller homes'. - Of those surveyed 74% were in disagreement with the proposal that the "Plan should encourage the majority of new houses to be built in one large concentrated location rather than multiple smaller sites".
 Big development is not desired, smaller 'in-fill' is preferred. - Of those surveyed 83% agreed that the plan should encourage a gradual pace of development, with a smaller number of houses being built each year to 2031.
 The pace of development should be gradual/incremental over the plan period. - Of those surveyed 80% disagreed (in contrast to 14% who agreed) that the "Plan should allow for more than the maximum number of around 59 houses (as included in the core strategy) to be developed".